Access to Your Physician and Care Team:

 We accept cash, personal checks, Visa® and MasterCard®.
 If your copayment or minimum payment is not paid at the time of service, PriMed Physicians reserves the right to assess a $10 fee to your account.

-Usual turn-around time for completion of forms for school and sports participation is 48 to 72 business hours.
+Usual turn-around time for completion of forms for school and sports participation is three to five business days.
 If you need the form sooner, we will do our best to honor this, but we cannot guarantee it.

 There is a fee for the completion of some forms, including FMLA and insurance eligibility forms.
 Please ask the receptionist for more information about specific costs.